What is the DISC Behavioral Model?

 They are accurate, precise, detail-oriented, conscientious, and prefer structure and order.

-Compliant people think analytically, systematically, and carefully make decisions with plenty of research and information to back them up.
+Compliant people think analytically, systematically, and carefully make decisions supported by ample research and information.

 They tend to be perfectionistic and have high standards for themselves and others.